amitmse/in_Python_/Neural Network/README.md

 	There is no backpropagation and data moves in one direction only.
 A feedforward neural network may have a single layer or it may have hidden layers.

-	Use: Feedforward neural networks are used in technologies like face recognition and computer vision.
+	Use: face recognition, Simple classification, Speech Recognition and computer vision.
 	This is because the target classes in these applications are hard to classify.

 ### One round of Forward and Back propagation iteration is known as one training iteration aka "Epoch".